 You might be interested in investing in real estate but might not have enough funds to put up.
 If that is the case, do not give up.
-There are many ways other than purchasing property to invest in real estate.
+There are many ways to know real estate where to invest rather than purchasing property to invest in real estate.
 Here are a few:

 - Real Estate Mutual Funds and ETFs: Real estate mutual funds invest in real estate companies and REITs.
 They provide diversified exposure to real estate with a relatively small amount of capital investment.
 Depending on their strategy and goals, real estate mutual funds provide investors with a much broader asset selection than can be achieved through buying REITs.
 Real estate mutual funds are very liquid.
 Another advantage is the analytical and research information provided by the fund, which takes a lot of the work out for you.
 Investors are entitled to avail the assistance of financial advisors to make informed investment decisions on their behalf.